 Dr. Payne received her doctorate in microbiology and immunology from the University of Oklahoma Health Sciences Center where she defined some of the early events in mouse B cell development.
-(Blood 97:3683-3690, 2001; Immunity 12:335, 2000.)
-As a postdoctoral fellow at Children's Hospital Los Angeles, Dr. Payne's research focused on the role of Ikaros DNA binding proteins (Journal of Immunology 167:1867, 2001; Journal of Immunology 170:3091, 2003) and the SCL transcription factor (Stem Cells 23(6):852, 2005) in the production of cells of the blood and immune system.
+(Blood, PMID 10397738; Immunity, PMID 10755620.)
+As a postdoctoral fellow at Children's Hospital Los Angeles, Dr. Payne's research focused on the role of the Ikaros DNA binding proteins (Journal of Immunology, PMID 11489963; Journal of Immunology, PMID 12626565) in the production of cells of the blood and immune system.
 As an Assistant Professor at the University of Southern California Keck School of Medicine, under NIH-K01 funded studies, Dr. Payne defined the role of IL-7 in human B cell development (Journal of Immunology, PMID 19299724).
-Dr. Payne joined Loma Linda University in 2006, where she is a faculty in the Department of Pathology and Human Anatomy, with secondary appointments in Pediatrics and Medicine.
-Her research laboratory is a part of the Center for Health Disparities and Molecular Medicine where she is also the Director of Translational Research for the Cancer Center and the School of Medicine at Loma Linda University.
+Dr. Payne joined Loma Linda University in 2006, where she is now an Associate Professor in the Department of Pathology and Human Anatomy, with secondary appointments in Pediatrics and Medicine.
+Her research laboratory is located in the Center for Health Disparities and Molecular Medicine.
+Dr. Payne also serves as the Director of Translational Research for the Cancer Center and the School of Medicine at Loma Linda University.
 In this capacity she facilitates faculty in the application of their research findings to treat disease and improve health.

 Studying Normal B Cell Development and Function to Understand the Mechanisms of Disease

 Dr. Payne’s research relies heavily on translational approaches that are focused on applying bench research in ways that can address clinical problems.
-Her studies of normal B cell development and function are aimed at translating data obtained from mouse studies into human systems or hybrid human-mouse xenograft models and using these systems to answer questions that cannot be addressed in animal studies (Immunity 26:674, 2007).
-Dr. Payne developed a novel human-only in vitro model of human B cell development that is allowing the laboratory to gain a better understanding of the factors that are critical in early stages of normal B cell development (Eur.
+Her studies of normal B cell development and function are aimed at translating data obtained from mouse studies into human systems or hybrid human-mouse xenograft models and using these systems to answer questions that cannot be addressed in animal studies (Immunity, PMID 17582340).
+Under K01-funded studies Dr. Payne developed a novel human-only in vitro model of human B cell development that is allowing the laboratory to gain a better understanding of the factors that are critical in early stages of normal and malignant B cell development (Eur.
 J Immunol, PMID: 27325567).
-Her laboratory used this model to identify IL-7 as an essential cytokine in the production of B cells in adults (J Immunol.
-2009, 182(7):4255-66.)
-Her group is currently using this model, as well as human-mouse xenograft models to identify progenitor populations and cytokines that could be important clinically for increasing the T and B lymphocyte production that is often slow to return after chemo or radiation therapy or that declines with age.
-Her research team is also studying the normal processes that prevent autoimmunity that is mediated by autoreactive B cells, such as lupus or rheumatoid arthritis.
+Her laboratory used this model to identify IL-7 as an essential cytokine in the production of B cells in adults (Journal of Immunology, PMID 19299724).
+Under NIH-R21 funded studies, Dr. Payne’s research team developed a novel patient-derived xenograft (PDX) model (Haematologica, PMID: 26611747) that her lab uses to study the role of the IL-7-like cytokine, TSLP, in B-ALL and normal B cell development and (Eur.
+J Immunol, PMID: 27325567).

 Identifying Targets for Treatment in Childhood Cancer Health Disparities

 B-Cell Acute Lymphoblastic Leukemia (B-ALL) is the most common childhood malignancy.
-A form of B-ALL caused by overexpression of the cytokine receptor, CRLF2, occurs five times more frequently among children of Hispanic/Latino ethnicity than others and is associated with poor outcome.
-Xenograft mice produced by transplanting human B-ALL cells into immune deficient mice currently provides the best in vivo model for studying mechanisms and identifying therapies for human leukemia.
-Dr. Payne’s laboratory has established a unique human B-ALL xenograft model that is allowing them to study the CRLF2 signaling pathway in B-ALL.
-The development of this model is funded by an NIH Health Disparities R21 award.
+A form of B-ALL caused by overexpression of the cytokine receptor, CRLF2 (CRLF2 B-ALL), occurs five times more frequently among children of Hispanic/Latino ethnicity than others and is associated with poor outcome.
+Patient-derived xenograft (PDX) mice produced by transplanting human B-ALL cells into immune deficient mice currently provides the best in vivo model for studying mechanisms and identifying therapies for human leukemia.
+Dr. Payne’s laboratory has established a unique human B-ALL PDX model that is allowing them to study the CRLF2 signaling pathway in B-ALL.
+The development of this model was funded by an NIH Health Disparities R21 award.
 The CRLF2 alteration is frequently accompanied by defects in the Ikaros tumor suppressor gene (Leukemia Research.
-2010, 34:416).
-Dr. Payne is collaborating with Physician Scientists in the Department of Pediatrics at Loma Linda University and at other universities across the country to determine the mechanisms by which these defects contribute to leukemia (J Biol Chem 2008, 283:8291; J Biol Chem.
-2009, 284:13869) and to develop therapies that target them.
-New treatments for this disease have the potential to dramatically impact the pediatric leukemia patients at Loma Linda University Childrens Hospital who are predominantly Hispanic and disproportionately impacted by this disease.
-Dr. Payne’s studies to determine the mechanisms by which the CRLF2 signaling pathway contributes to leukemia is funded by a St. Baldrick’s Foundation Research Award and a Hyundai Hope On Wheels Research Award, as well as an NIH R01 award.
+PMID 19892402).
+Dr. Payne is collaborating with Physician Scientists in the Department of Pediatrics at Loma Linda University and at other universities across the country to determine the mechanisms by which Ikaros defects contribute to leukemia (J Biol Chem.
+2009, 284:13869, Leukemia, PMID: 26639180) and to develop therapies that target them (Blood, PMID: 26219304).
+New treatments for this disease have the potential to dramatically impact the pediatric leukemia patients at Loma Linda University Children’s Hospital who are predominantly Hispanic and disproportionately impacted by this disease.
+Dr. Payne’s studies to determine the mechanisms by which the CRLF2 signaling pathway contributes to leukemia have been funded by a St. Baldrick’s Foundation Research Award and a Hyundai Hope On Wheels Research Award, as well as an NIH R01 award.

 Selected Recent Publications